End Of Season

 What You Do

-Start by boiling the eggs, making sure the yolk is set but not too much.
-Depending on the size add them to boiling water and leave them in the simmering water for 7-9 minutes.
-We steamed them for 8 minutes.
+Start by boiling the eggs, making sure the yolk is completely set.
+Depending on the size add them to boiling water and leave them in the simmering water for 10-12 minutes.
+We steamed them for 12 minutes.
 Remove and let cool.

 Once cold, peel the eggs, separate the white from the yolk.
-Cut the white in very small bits and store.
-Crush the two yolks using a fork.
-Make sure it becomes a paste-like substance.
+Cut the white in very small bits and store. push the egg yolk through a sieve.
+It should be a powder-like substance.
 Add the mustard, stir, add the vinegar and stir well.
-Continue stirring (spoon preferred) and slowly add the olive oil, as if making a mayonnaise.
+Continue stirring and slowly add the olive oil, as if making a mayonnaise.
 Which is basically what you’re doing anyway!
 Main difference is that cooked yolk is less powerful when it comes to emulsifying.
 So the amount of olive oil you can add is (more) limited.

 Once you’ve added the olive oil, add a bit of lemon juice, taste and decide if more mustard, vinegar, pepper or lemon is needed.